 NICA builds strong minds, bodies, character, and communities through cycling.
-Founded in 2009, NICA has grown to offer a variety of cycling-related experiences for middle and high school student-athletes, all of which reflect its core values of Fun, Inclusivity, Equity, Respect, and Community.
+Founded in 2009, NICA offers a variety of cycling-related experiences for middle and high school student-athletes, all of which reflect its core values of fun, inclusivity, equity, respect, and community.

 Find out more

-NICA is a not-for-profit organisation that encourages young people to ride and race mountain bikes in the United States.
-It has a wide reach, with over 40,000 young people having taken part in its programs since it was founded in 2009, and 27 state and regional leagues currently offering regular MTB racing competitions and activities.
-The number of leagues keeps growing, as do the number of riders – NICA boasts at least a 30% average annual participation growth.
+The National Interscholastic Cycling Association has a broad reach, with over 40,000 young people having taken part in its programs since it was founded in 2009, and 27 state and regional leagues currently offering regular MTB racing competitions and activities.
+The number of leagues keeps growing, as does the number of riders – NICA boasts an average annual participation growth of over 30%.

 “NICA provides leadership, services and governance for local leagues to produce mountain biking events in their communities.” says Emily McDonald, NICA’s Communications and Marketing Manager.
 “NICA leagues are largely volunteer-based, where individuals who want to bring mountain biking to their communities reach out to our organisation to support them in starting a league.
 We provide the new leagues with the framework, training, and financial support to develop a youth mountain biking program in their community”.